ChrisYeoSj/Pitch-Perfect-App/README.md

 #Records and Transform your Voice to a Chipmunk, or perhaps Darth Vader.
 You can also double-time, slow and emulate Echo with this app.

-# Credits to Christopher Yeo & The Udacity Team